purnur-schneider/purnur-schneider.github.io/docs/index.md

 Prior to Insch, I was a Senior Financial Analyst for pension fund investments with DL Investment Partners in Zug, Switzerland.
 In that position, I have performed manager selection, due diligence, qualitative and quantitative analysis, and dedicated client reporting.

-In the academy, I have experience as Research Assistant, Teaching Assistant, and Mentor/Grader in the CFA Institute GIRC competition.
+In the academy, I have experience as Research Assistant, Teaching Assistant, and Mentor/Grader for the CFA Institute GIRC competition.
 In 2010 I was invited to teach two Masters' courses at Toulouse ESEC Business School - Portfolio Management and Risk Management.
 (Syllaby [here](webdocs/PM Syllabus.pdf) and [here](webdocs/PM Syllabus.pdf)).